Lut Desert

 The name is derived from Lut which means in Persian and dasht which means in Persian.

-The surface of its sand has been measured at temperatures as high as 70.7 °C, the highest-known land surface temperature.
+The surface of its sand has been measured at temperatures as high as 70.7 °C, which is the highest-known land surface temperature on Earth.

 Description

+Map showing the Lut Desert during the time of the Abbasid Caliphate as part of a continuum with the Kavir Desert.

 Iran is climatically part of the Afro-Asian belt of deserts, which stretches from Mauritania all the way to Mongolia.

 Iran's geography consists of a plateau surrounded by mountains and divided into drainage basins.
 Dasht-e Lut is one of the largest of these drainage basins, 480 km long and 320 km wide.

 The area of the desert is about 51800 km2, the largest in Iran after Dasht-e Kavir.
 During the spring wet season, water briefly flows down from the Kerman mountains, but it soon dries up, leaving behind only rocks, sand, and salt.

 The eastern part of Dasht-e Lut is a low plateau covered with salt flats with lowest elevations around 110 m above sea level (30.398609 N, 58.493041 E).
 In contrast, the center has been sculpted by the wind into a series of parallel ridges and furrows, extending over 150 km and reaching 75 m in height.
 This area is also riddled with ravines and sinkholes.
 The southeast is a vast expanse of sand, like a Saharan erg, with dunes 300 m high, among the tallest in the world.